ImperialCollegeLondon/cardiovascular_ageing/README.md

 - Computation of Polygenic Risk Score (PRS) [code](https://github.com/ImperialCollegeLondon/cardiovascular_ageing/tree/main/genetic%20analysis/prs).

 5. **PheWAS**
-- Assessing associations between cardiovascular age delta PRS and an unbiased selection of phenotypes from the UK Biobank dataset.
+- Assessing associations between cardiovascular age delta PRS and phenotypes from the UK Biobank dataset using PheCodes.
 [NEEDS TO BE UPLOADED- seanzheng33]

 ## License
 Distributed under an MIT LICENSE license.
 See LICENSE for more information.